 If your pain is severe and lasts for longer than a few days, or if you’re also experiencing a fever or weight loss, get in touch with your doctor right away.

 Just because a difficult symptom is common doesn’t mean you have to just tolerate it.
 Feeling ease in your body is the bare minimum here.

 Different approaches and treatments will work for different women, depending on the underlying cause of their joint pain.

-For some, lifestyle changes might work wonders, but others may benefit from medical treatment.
 Your doctor will be able to advise you on the best way forward.

 Here’s what they might suggest:

 1. Regular exercise

 Exercise may not be the first thing you feel like doing if your joints are sore, but—as long as it’s low impact—it really helps to strengthen your joints and keep them flexible.